Aarzoochikkodi/business-cases/README.md

     return 0;
 }

-# Smart Public Transportation Scheduling
+## 2.Smart Public Transportation Scheduling

 This project demonstrates an approach to solve **Smart Public Transportation Scheduling** using the Bellman-Ford algorithm in C++.
 The algorithm ensures optimized pathfinding, cost minimization, and better scheduling in a public transportation network.